 The AML numbers and information from 1971- 2015 were collected from numerous BLM reports available on the BLM.gov site.
-The 2016-2018 numbers are my personal numbers from HorseBase , a data system, that many of us use to document the wild horses in Sand Wash Basin.
+The 2016-2020 numbers are my personal numbers from HorseBase , a data system, that many of us use to document the wild horses in Sand Wash Basin.
+Those number may not agree exactly with other reported numbers.
+Each personal data base is individually edited.
+There may be some horses that I have listed that others have moved to the out of bounds list or the deceased list.

-As you can see from these numbers the growth rate in Sand Wash Basin has continued to rise.
 The AML has been adjusted twice since 1971.
-We are currently 387 over our AML.
-We would love to think that the AML could be adjusted again to accommodate our growth rate, but after the summer of 2018, I think we all understand that raising the AML is not the answer.
+We are currently over our AML.
+We would love to think that the AML could be adjusted again to accommodate our growth rate, but after the summer of 2018, I think we all understand that raising the AML is not the answer, with out making other changes first.

 Wild Horse Warriors hauled 170,000 gallons of water to help our wild horses survive the summers drought.
 The water and the expense of hauling the water was paid for by donations.

-In the coming year, 2019, Wild Horse Warriors hopes to work with our local BLM and the permit holders to make improvements to the many damaged water sources in Sand Wash Basin.
-By increasing the number of choices the wild horses have for water, we hope to decrease the damage that is created by having too many animals using the same water source.
+In 2020, Wild Horse Warriors worked with our local BLM to make improvements to the many damaged water sources in Sand Wash Basin.
+By increasing the number of choices the wild horses have for water.
+With increased choices for water sources we hope that this will spread the wild horses out in Sand Wash Basin.

 Range management is a critical piece in creating a Healthy Range for Healthy Wild Horses.